In This Story:

 Three or four times in a week

-1. Salicylic Acid And Glycolic Acid
+1. Salicylic Acid and Glycolic Acid

 2. Chemical Peel